darkzeroman/AntChallenge/README.txt

 During the design phase I coded BFS/Djikstra/A* to use as a path planning algorithm.
 For the final submission I have decided to use the BFS algorithm.

 Engine can be slow if many ants are on top of each other.
-I did try to reduce the lag by using profilers but could not reduce it to a satisfactory amount.
+I did try to reduce the lag but could not reduce it to a satisfactory amount.

 Enums are implicitly static but I used them anyway.
 I figured the ants aren't allowed to talk to each other directly, which I did not do.

-I have tended to comment only if something is unclear.
-I only use JavaDoc style comments for really important methods.
-In a work environment the rules are different, I know.
+My commenting can be a bit too much, but that's because this way it's not necessary to keep switching between the code and the FSM description below.

 Made on UBUNTU machine with Eclipse.
 ---